miguelAPMorgado/unbabel-backend-engineering-challenge/README.md

 Average in sliding window: 0
 ```

-on the first itteration we move the slidding window forward so we end up with:
+on the first iteration we move the sliding window forward so we end up with:

 ```
-1st itterration
+1st iteration

       [20, -1, -1, -1, 31, -1, -1, -1, ... , 54] <-- Sample data duration
 [  ,  ,20]                                       <-- Sliding window of size 3